jcruz375/jcruz375/README.md

 My name is João Vitor Oliveira Cruz from Brazil, I've been study about programming and technology for a year or so...
 My focus currently is on the JavaScript universe and yours    most usefull technologies ( node, react react-native, typescript, etc. )

-I am currently looking for a job.

 In my free time i like to play soccer (for my team "United F.S."), listen some musics and and train programming.

 Would you like to know me?

 - 🔭 I’m currently working on a restaurant app.(Freelance)
 - 🌱 I’m currently learning NodeJS and React.
-- 🤔 I’m looking for help with css (i am not good with css)

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jo%C3%A3o-vitor-oliveira-cruz-252596191/)](https://www.linkedin.com/in/jo%C3%A3o-vitor-oliveira-cruz-252596191/)